cncf/wg-serverless/workflow/spec/spec.md

 results in a runtime exception.
 In the "onError" definition we state we want to catch all errors whose name ends in "Exception".
 If that happens, we want to workflow to continue execution with the "afterErrorState" state.

-Note that errors that don't match the "errorExpression" may not be caught by this explicit error handling.
+Note that errors that don't match the "condition" may not be caught by this explicit error handling.
 In those cases a "fallback" or "catch-all" error definition inside the onError block may be necessary.

 Having to define explicit error handling inside every state of your workflow might lead to repetitive definitions as can become